D0rDa4aN919/Py-JSON-Dropper/README.md

 <h3>Usage</h3>

 To use this tool, will require the malware to be written in Bash, Power-Shell, Java, or Python.
+Note: It can run exe files but without EDR/AV, due the need to save the exe file (but it is in develop)
 - Run the creator.py script to create the JSON file:
   ```shell
   python3 create_json.py